zsiki/ulyxes/doc/ubuntu_istall.rst

 OpenCV
 ~~~~~~

-Optional used by WebCam class.
+Optional used by WebCam class. opencv-contrib-python contains code to
+identify ArUco codes in images which is used by the applications in camera
+folder.

 .. code:: bash

 	sudo apt-get install libopencv-dev
 	sudo pip3 install opencv-python
+	sudp pip3 install opencv-contrib-python

 Wifi
 ~~~~